kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 Ptr{Float64} @0x0000000107e4c880
 ```

-In the analogy of the bookshelf, using `deepcopy()` would be like asking the librarian to make a photocopy of a book and placing it at a new location on the shelf.
+In the analogy of the bookshelf, using `deepcopy()` would be like asking the librarian to make a photocopy of a book and place it at a new location on the shelf.

 ```txt
       0x00 0x01 0x02 0x03 0x04 0x05 0x06 0x07 0x08 0x09 0x0A 0x0B 0x0C 0x0D 0x0E 0x0F